For international students, applying to UK universities can seem like a daunting exercise, but this is not the case.

 International students can often find the forms at their schools and colleges, but if this is causing a problem then you can order them from the UCAS website or ask at your local British Council [new window] office.

-With the form you will be given a leaflet that is a guideline as to how to complete the form; read this carefully and follow its hints and it will make the process much easier.
+With the form you will be given a leaflet that will explain how to fill out your form; read this carefully and follow its hints and it will make the process much easier.
 This is also available online.
 Again, if anything is unclear organisations such as UCAS will be happy to help you make sense of it all.

 Although there are slight differences between those who apply from EU countries and those who do not, deadlines are very similar between the two.